-The selection of a trapping technique used a study was carefully in considered.
-When the target species of system the trapping are rare or important for other reasons (i.e., endangered, keystone species, etc.) liveshould be considered. trapping Entomologists have long believed that they can sample without an impact on the population being sampled.
+The selection of a trapping technique used in a study was carefully considered.
+When the target species of the trapping system are rare important for other reasons endangered, keystone species, etc.) liveshould considered. trapping Entomologists have long believed that they can sample without an impact on the population being sampled.
 It has been assumed that collecting has only a small impact on the populations of interest.
 While this assumption remains to be tested, responsible entomologists consider appropriate trapping techniques to ensure survival of local populations of interest.
 The sampling methods that were used during this study are similar to those used during the 2007 arthropod inventory conducted on the western slope of Haleakalā and were reviewed by HALE natural resource staff and modified according to their comments.